-How to make frozen meat in Instant Pot.
+How long to cook frozen meat in Instant Pot.
 From rock hard to tender chicken, beef or pork in a pressure cooker is totally possible!
 Try these this week.

 Wondering if you can cook frozen meat in Instant Pot?
 You can!
 Not only can you but it goes from rock hard to tender in no time at all.
-You’ve gotta’ try all of these. (affiliate links present)
+You’ve gotta’ try all of these easy Instant Pot recipes and let us know what you think. (affiliate links present, originally published 8/20)

 - Make sure to Bookmark our InstaPot recipes page.
 We add new ones each week!

-The thought of cooking frozen meat might freak you out.
-It did for me at the beginning of this whole IP journey.
 Now that I have been using on almost daily for 4 years I have the hang of it.
+I’m here to share all the things with you!

 The biggest differences are that the cook time will of course increase, and you won’t be able to add vegetables at the beginning.